Poppy Cat (TV series): Season 1 (2011)

-Series 2 (2015–16)
+Season 2 (2014–15)

+Production

+Poppy Cat was announced on 2 April 2004, when Zenith Entertainment and distribution company Cake Entertainment had partnered to produce an animated series based on the Poppy Cat books by Lara Jones with producer Andrew Banner adapting & developing the series whilst the upcoming animated series Poppy Cat would be made at Zenith Entertainment's London production office, Cake Entertainment would handle distribution rights to the upcoming series.

+Two years later in September 2006, independent international media & intellectual property group Coolabi had brought Zenith Entertainment's children production division including the upcoming television series Poppy Cat as Coolabi had assumed production for the upcoming series.

 Broadcast

-Poppy Cat has aired in over 140 territories, including Sprout and NBC Kids in the United States, Disney Junior in Latin America, Spain, as La gatita Poppy and La Gata Lupe, KiKA in Germany, as Poppy Katz, Poland on MiniMini+, as Kotka Pusia, Baraem, Children's Channel and e-vision in U.A.E, SVT in Sweden, S4C's children's block Cyw in Wales, as Popi'r Gath EBS in Korea, Kids Station in Japan, Okto in Singapore, Nickelodeon in Australia, TVOKids and Knowledge Network in Canada, NRK in Norway, RTÉjr in Ireland, Mini CITV, Channel 5, ITVBe and Nick Jr. in the United Kingdom and Gulli in France.
+Poppy Cat has aired in over 140 territories, including Sprout and NBC Kids in the United States as a US dubbed series, Disney Junior in Latin America and Spain (as La gatita Poppy and La Gata Lupe), KiKA in Germany (as Poppy Katz), Poland on MiniMini+ (as Kotka Pusia), Baraem, Children's Channel and e-vision in U.A.E, SVT in Sweden, S4C's children's block Cyw in Wales (as Popi'r Gath), EBS in Korea, Kids Station in Japan, Okto in Singapore, Nickelodeon in Australia, TVOKids and Knowledge Network in Canada, NRK in Norway, RTÉjr in Ireland, Mini CITV, Channel 5, ITVBe and Nick Jr. in the United Kingdom and Gulli in France.
 Poppy Cat first launched on KiKA in Germany in May 2015, with the second series released in April 2017.

-Poppy Cat aired by accident on NBC affiliate WSMV-TV in Nashville on October 26, 2014 instead of the Manchester United-Chelsea Premier League match, sparking complaints on Twitter.
+Poppy Cat aired by accident on NBC affiliate WSMV-TV in Nashville on 26 October 2014, instead of the Manchester United-Chelsea Premier League match, sparking complaints on Twitter.
 WSMV-TV rejoined the game in the process.